 *rehearsal photos taken by Yong Kim | Staff Photographer, The Philadelphia Inquirer

-Philly Children's Theatre was created to provide free, live, family-friendly theatre for children ages 18 months-12 years.
+Philly Children's Theatre was created to provide pay-what-you-can, live, family-friendly theatre for children ages 18 months-12 years.
 Adult performers travel to various neighborhoods and organizations throughout Philadelphia in order to increase access to the arts.